epellorante/Nambawan/iOS-README.md

 ### App Walkthrough GIF
 `TODO://`
 Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
+Make sure the gif actually renders and animates when viewing this README.

 **GIF Link from Own Repository**